gregrhend/gregrhend.github.io/_projects/c_india-resilience.md

 ---
-title:  "Graph Theory to Assess Resilience"
+title:  "Network Analysis of Inrfastructure Resilience"
 permalink: /projects/resilience/
 excerpt: "Quanitfying resilience in the face of climate disasters for India chemical sector"
 header: